AdobeDocs/experience-cloud.en/help/website-implementation/target.md

 ---
 title: Implement Target with Launch
-description: Learn how to implement Adobe Target using Launch with at.js, a global mbox, parameters, an order mbox, and custom header/footer code.
+description: Learn how to implement Adobe Target using Launch with at.js, a page load request, parameters, an order request, and custom header/footer code.
 This lesson is part of the Implementing the Experience Cloud in Websites with Launch tutorial.
-seo-description:
 seo-title: Implement Target with Launch
 solution: Experience Cloud
 ---